Ron-Leizrowice/Derive-Agent-Tools/derive_agent_tools/README.md

 ## Why

-Writing Bedrock tool schemas by hand is repetitive and error‑prone. `derive-agent-tools` lets you define a tool once as a Rust type and get:
+Writing Bedrock tool schemas by hand is repetitive and error‑prone. `derive_agent_tools` lets you define a tool once as a Rust type and get:

 - A validated JSON schema (properties + required)
 - A Bedrock `ToolSpecification`